-The four major functions of computers actually explain the core reasons why they were built in the first place.
+The four major functions of a computer actually explain the core reasons why it was built in the first place.

-At the outset, a typical computer is used to input raw data, which is then processed into information.
-This information is then disseminated through output and storage media for various purposes.
+At the outset, a typical computer set is used to input raw data through relevant input devices.
+The data is then handed over to processing devices.
+The microprocessor is the major processing device which promptly converts the data received into useful information.
+This information is then disseminated via relevant output and storage media for various purposes.

 Using a computer for example, a user can compose a letter by inputting and editing sets of letters, numbers and symbols using a keyboard.
 The processed input can then be viewed real time on display hardware.

 Still, the user can choose to print the letter onto paper, or better still send it via electronic mail to designated reader(s).